Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Physical estimates

 \subsection{Metastability vs instability}

 Hydrostatic equilibrium for patches of matter describes stability at the macroscopic scale, but it does not automatically imply equilibrium at the microscopic scale.
-Indeed, an individual ion is affected by the strong outward Coulomb force but not the restoring force from the cosmological pressure, and neither an effect of the outer shell of negative charges.
+Indeed, an individual ion is affected by the strong outward Coulomb force but not know to involve a restoring force from the cosmological pressure, and neither an effect of the outer shell of negative charges.
 Likewise, an electron is strongly attracted inwards, the ones moving from $r>R_\co$ to $r<R_\co$ will lessen the charge mismatch.
-While for a reshuffling of the charge distribution, an accompanying reshuffling of the ZPE is required, an inherently unstable situation will likely remain.
+While for a reshuffling of the charge distribution, an accompanying reshuffling of the ZPE is required, an inherently unstable situation may remain.

-This observation suggests that EZPE cores are unstable, which in principle demonstrates the failure of the theory.
-But the involved timescales need not coincide, and may be cosmological, so that metastable cores on Gyr timescales are compatible with EZPE.
+This observation suggests that \EAE cores are unstable, which in principle demonstrates the failure of the theory.
+But the involved timescales need not coincide, and may be cosmological, so that metastable cores on Gyr timescales are compatible with \EAEd.

 We estimate the effects by connecting to observations.
-While galaxies and clusters clearly exist with dark matter supposedly arising from EZPE theory, there are also indications for their subsequent dissolution.
-For galaxies these are discussed in sec. \ref{reverse instab} and for clusters in sec. \ref{sec:cool cores}.
+While galaxies and clusters clearly exist with dark matter supposedly arising from \EAE theory, there are also indications for their subsequent dissolution.
+For galaxies these are discussed in sec. \ref{reverse instab}.

-After having moved inwards, ZPE can move outwards, together with a proper charge redistribution.
-Both effects are described by the inhomogeneous solution.
-This may also have caused the adiabatic expansion of the cluster gas in cool cores in clusters, see section \ref{sec:cool cores}.
-In principle, this outflow can be described by an approach like the one in sec. \ref{sec:instab}, with negative source $j(r)$, underlining once more the ZPE's fluid character.

 {\arabic{section}}